YeOldeOak/BScThesis/README.md

 ## Using DuckDB

-Original queries for dictionary and ranking by BM25:
+Activate VPN and create the correct `s3-private-init.sql` file with your secrets.

+### Experiments

+We create a database file (`todd.db`) and the view definitions according to Todd's files in S3:

     duckdb --init init.sql todd.db < todd-schema.sql

+Run the original queries for dictionary and ranking by BM25 as follows:

     duckdb --init init.sql todd.db < todd-queries.sql

-When using a database file (`todd.db`), the first command defining the views is only needed once.

-Experiments to trigger different physical designs:
+Experiments by Arjen intended to trigger different physical query plans:

     duckdb --init init.sql todd.db < schema.sql
     duckdb --init init.sql todd.db < queries.sql

+### Analysis

+Any query can be prefixed with `EXPLAIN ANALYZE` to get more detailed info regarding query execution.

+Another useful debug command details the Parquet configuration:

+    FROM parquet_file_metadata('s3://todd/dictionary.parquet');